professor-y/professor-y.github.io/README.md

 🛡️ License:

-All content in this repository — including writing and code — is © 2025 [professor-y].
+All content in this repository — including writing and code — is © 2025 professor-y.

 All rights reserved, except where noted (e.g., fonts and icons).